openshift/enhancements/enhancements/installer/vsphere-ipi-zonal.md

 	// +kubebuilder:validation:MaxLength=80
 	// +kubebuilder:validation:Required
 	Zone string `json:"zone"`

-	// regionAffinity holds the VSphereFailureDomain type.
-	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
-	// +kubebuilder:validation:Optional
-	// +optional
-	RegionAffinity VSphereFailureDomainAffinity `json:"regionAffinity,omitempty"`

-	// zoneAffinity holds the VSphereFailureDomain type, vmGroup and the hostGroup names
-	// in vCenter corresponds to a vm-host group of type Virtual Machine and Host respectively.
-	// It also contains the vmHostRule which is an affinity vm-host rule in vCenter.
-	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
-	// +kubebuilder:validation:Optional
-	// +optional
-	ZoneAffinity VSphereFailureDomainAffinity `json:"zoneAffinity,omitempty"`

 	// server is the fully-qualified domain name or the IP address of the vCenter server.
 	// +kubebuilder:validation:Required